ejrbuss/ejrbuss.net-source/pages/blog/creating-an-rtos-pt-2.md

 > # Author's Note
 >
 > *This blog post is part two in a series originally put together for the University of Victoria's CSC 460 course.
-The original content was publishd March 13 2019 by [Torrey Randolph](https://github.com/torreyr) and myself.
+The original content was published March 13 2019 by [Torrey Randolph](https://github.com/torreyr) and myself.
 As that webpage no longer exists I am now hosting the content here.*
 >
 > *Here are links to [part 1](/blog/rtos1) and [part 3](/blog/rtos3).*